icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-viz](https://github.com/vedph/ngx-viz) - Simple Angular [viz.js](https://viz-js.com/) wrapper to render [DOT graphs](https://graphviz.org/doc/info/lang.html).
 * [ngx-reactify](https://github.com/knackstedt/ngx-reactify) - Library to make running Angular and React applications together easy.
 * [solidgate](https://github.com/solidgate-tech/angular-sdk) - With its Angular SDK, you can add Solidgate Payment Form.
+* [Otter](https://github.com/AmadeusITGroup/otter) - A highly modular framework whose goal is to provide a common platform to accelerate and facilitate the development on Angular web applications.
+It is split into several units to cover different aspects of these applications (localization, testing, customization, etc.).
+Also, to customize an application, metadata can be extracted from the application source code and injected into a CMS to manage dynamic configuration.
+* [ngx-serializer](https://github.com/paddls/ngx-serializer) - Angular wrapper of @paddls/ts-serializer library.

 #### Internationalization